How do I nurture myself as a homeschool mama when I’m old enough to have a conversation with my child that goes like this:

 Exercise doesn’t have to be about mastering aesthetic perfection.

-- Exercise is what our bodies were meant to do.
+- Exercise is what our bodies are meant to do.

 - When we don’t do it, we get sore, bored, lazy, and less happy.